Key Plantronics Headset Terminology

 Clearline

-Plantronics Clearline is an audio technology used for superior call clarity, and it is featured in the Plantroincs Vista M22 amplifiers.
+Plantronics Clearline is an audio technology used for superior call clarity, and it is featured in the Plantronics Vista M22 amplifiers.
 It is compatible with both traditional phones and headsets as well as wideband VoIP phones and headsets.
 It provides advanced echo management, delivers consistent and comfortable call volume, reduces background noise, and protects against loud noises.

 Computer Jack